TheMrityunjayPathak/TheMrityunjayPathak/README.md

 ➔ Some Key Findings
 - Analyzed purchasing pattern of 9000+ customers of supermarket.
 - More than 15% of the products sold were snacks.
-  - Shows that snacks are quick, easy choice and are a big source of revenue.
+  - Shows that snacks are quick, easy choice and are big source of revenue.
 - More than 32% of the sales were occurred in west region of the supermarket.
   - Suggesting that west region is a strong performing area from others.
 - Health and Soft drinks are the most profitable category in beverages.